theRangeCoder/passenger-counter/README.md

 <!-- LICENSE -->
 ## License

-Distributed under the MIT License.
+The README template, used for this project, was distributed under the MIT License.
 See `LICENSE` for more information.